 He explains, 'The dazzling blue morpho is undoubtedly a favourite butterfly with visitors because of its incredible colour, its size and its constant activity.
 You’ll nearly always see them on the wing - which is quite a sight.'

 Several different species of butterfly are referred to as 'blue morphos'.
-The butterflies in the exhibition are Morpho peleides.
+The butterflies that often feature in the exhibition are Morpho peleides.

 Their wings are formed of up to a million tiny overlapping scales, arranged in a diamond pattern.

 These scales are made up of several thin layers that reflect light waves again and again, reinforcing each other to create an intense colour.